-When Amani Al-Khatahtbeh was 13, her father moved her and her family from New Jersey to Jordan, after years of her being ashamed of and lying about her religion.
-But when she returned to New Jersey after what her dad had called “going on an adventure,” Amani felt such an overwhelming pride and joy about her religion that she devoted herself to dispelling misconceptions about her Islam, particularly about Muslim women.
+When Amani Al-Khatahtbeh was 13, her father moved her and her family from New Jersey to Jordan, in reaction to post 9/11 Islamaphobia and after years of Amani being ashamed of and lying about her religion.
+But when she returned to New Jersey a few years later after what her dad had called “going on an adventure,” Amani felt such an overwhelming pride and joy about her religion that she devoted herself to dispelling misconceptions about her Islam, particularly about Muslim women.

-That dedication led her and her best friend to create MuslimGirl.com in 2009 when they were 15 years old, giving young Muslim women a place where they could write about themselves and their unique life experiences in their own words.
+That dedication led her starting MuslimGirl.com in 2009 with friends from her hometown mosque when they were just 15 years old, aiming to give young Muslim women a place where they could write about themselves and their unique life experiences in their own words.

 These days, MuslimGirl.com not only reaches Muslim women seeking a place where they can talk openly about the issues and challenges they face as women in an America that seems increasingly hostile to them, but it also attracts non-Muslims who are looking for answers to their questions about a religion that’s much maligned and misunderstood.
 And Al-Khatahtbeh took her powerful message and story even further in her memoir, Muslim Girl: Coming of Age, published last October.